-Compensation, Nominating and Corporate Governance Committee: The Compensation Committee is currently comprised of Ms. Rosenberg (Chair), David Contis and William Young.
-The Board has determined that each of the Compensation Committee members is an "independent" director within the meaning set forth in the NYSE listing standards.
-The Compensation Committee is governed by the Charter of the Compensation, Nominating and Corporate Governance Committee, a copy of which is available on our website.
-The Compensation Committee determines compensation for our executive officers and exercises the powers of the Board in connection with compensation matters, including incentive compensation and benefit plans.
-The Compensation Committee receives recommendations regarding executive compensation from our CEO and considers these recommendations in determining appropriate compensation plans.
-The Compensation Committee does not delegate its authority in regards to establishing executive compensation.
-The Compensation Committee has the authority to grant stock awards under our equity compensation plans, such as the 2014 Equity Incentive Plan.
-All stock award grants to independent members of the Board are recommended by the Compensation Committee and approved by the Board.
-In addition, the Compensation Committee identifies and recommends qualified individuals to become Board members (as described further below), develops and recommends the Guidelines on Corporate Governance applicable to the Company, recommends to the Board director nominees for each committee of the Board and directs the Board in an annual review of its performance.
-During the year ended December 31, 2017, the Compensation Committee held five meetings.
-The "Compensation Committee Report" is included herein.
-On February 27, 2018, Mr. Young informed the Board that he will not stand for reelection at the Company's Annual Meeting.
+- Determines compensation for our NEOs and exercises the powers of the Board in connection with compensation matters, including incentive compensation and benefit plans. - Receives recommendations regarding executive compensation from our CEO and considers these recommendations in determining appropriate compensation plans. - Does not delegate its authority in regards to establishing executive compensation. - Authorizes grants of stock awards under our equity compensation plans, such as the 2014 Equity Incentive Plan. - All stock award grants to independent members of the Board are recommended by the Compensation Committee and approved by the Board. - Identifies and recommends qualified individuals to become Board members. - Develops and recommends the Guidelines on Corporate Governance applicable to the Company. - · Recommends to the Board director nominees for each committee of the Board. - Directs the Board in an annual review of its performance. - All members meet the independence requirements of the NYSE. - The "Compensation Committee Report" is included herein.